-I am a unique individual.
-I don’t play stereotypes.
-When I lived in Beijing, a few of the locals told me that they knew I wasn’t from around town because I walked with far too much confidence.
+A person is not defined by their experiences, but by their perceptions of them.
+When I lived in Beijing, a few of the locals told me that they knew I wasn’t from around town, because I walked with far too much confidence.
 “You walk like a North American,” they told me.
 I took it as a compliment.

 I’m an actor, which is to write that I am at my most creative when I am in front of a camera pretending to be someone else.
 I’m very physical.
 I have a strong on-screen presence.
-I’ve been Romeo in Romeo & Juliet.
-Yes, that is me in Snowpiercer.
-Hell, I even met Orlando Bloom while working on the set of Unlocked (I had a message for him from a long-forgotten acquaintance).
+I approach each character that I’ve chosen to play by asking myself this fundamental question: “How do I step into this person’s shoes and still feel free?”
+Acting, after all, is all about rediscovering freedom in a fictional environment.

 I’m Canadian of Chinese extraction.
 I’m an explorer.
 I’m fueled by seeing the world and reveling in its diversity.
-I have a keen interest in martial arts and I’m trained in advanced stage combat.
+I have a keen interest in martial arts.
+I’m trained in advanced stage combat.
 I love learning new skills, which has led to the acquisition of a very eclectic skill-set, which includes building computer systems, falconry, firearms, and web design.
 Currently, I’m brushing up on my French and Mandarin.